Documentation of the AdvanceMAME scripts.

 }

-Display continously the game speed on the LCD:
+Display continuously the game speed on the LCD:

 script_video loop { lcd(0,"Speed " + info_throttle); delay(1000); }